 Offensive coordinator Matt Canada will return to his role as interim coach.
 The team is host to Big Ten foe Michigan State University on Saturday.

+Coach D.J.
 Durkin and some members of the athletic staff have been on administrative leave since August.
-The university had parted ways with its strength coach, Rick Court.
+The university parted ways with its strength coach, Rick Court.

-More than an hour passed before a University of Maryland football trainer called 911 after McNair, 19, first showed symptoms of heatstroke on May 29, said the report, which was issued in September.
-McNair died June 13.
+More than an hour passed before a University of Maryland football trainer called 911 after McNair, 19, on May 29 first showed symptoms of heatstroke, said the report, which was issued in September.
+The athlete died on June 13.

 Dr. Rod Walters, who submitted the medical report, said he did not make a determination as to whether McNair’s death was an accident or due to negligence.